-New Hampshire Republican Party maverick and national
+Conservative New Hampshire Republican Party leader and corruption

 “The Internet Powerhouse”

 “Factually Correct, Not Politically Correct”

 To become a regular subscriber to our

 Martin writes an open letter to Donald Trump

 (July 22, 2015)

 I have been aware of you to you longer than almost anyone